MithamoMorgan/Best_EDA_Practice_Tips/README.md

     * Multivariate Graphical/ Non-Graphical</br>

   iii.
 Correlation Analysis: Determine how variables are related to each other.</br>
   iv.
-Outlier Detection: Identify unusual observations in the dataset.</br>
+Outlier Detection: Identify and handle unusual observations in the dataset.</br>

 ### 8. Statistics Summary